Caroline Lesley: Hosting work

 In 2004, Lesley was a host on the Canadian Broadcasting Corporation television series The X.

 Lesley was a red carpet correspondent for Entertainment Weekly.

 She performed one-on-one celebrity sit-down interviews and covered red carpets for EW parties, film festivals (including Sundance and Toronto International Film Festival) and Emmy and Oscar events.

 Caroline was the official periscope live-streaming red carpet Daytime Emmy host for the 2016 Daytime Emmy Awards.

 Lesley covered the red carpet for the opening of Billy Elliot on Broadway and appeared in the Finding Billy documentary produced by Universal Pictures with Elton John.

 She also covered the Tony Awards.

 She hosted several YouTube shows called "Simple Do's and Don'ts", "The Captain Humphrey's Project", and created the comedic mom show "Eating My Cake Too."

 She created a weekly show on Parachute TV called "Puppet's Place" that she hosted and voiced the puppet.

 Voice work

 Lesley was the voice of Yoplait and is the voice of the little boy Kam Kamazaki on Medabots, an anime television series.
-She is the voice of Lidda on the Dungeons and Dragons movie: Scourge of Worlds.
+She is the voice of Lidda on the Dungeons & Dragons movie: Scourge of Worlds.

 Caroline was also the sultry intermission voice on early episodes of The Starters when it was known as the Basketball Jones podcast.